TobbaT/ImagineeringHub/README.md

 ```

 Each story has it's subfolder, with a development folder and a publication folder, both accessible in GithubPages.

+In order to be visible on the index, each story needs an index.md with a story_title and a summary.

 You can read the story as published and/or the develompent files which typically contain extra ideas and more info on the world.
 The development folder contains a readme, explaining how the story works from a technical standpoint, any css/js it needs, why, and how to use it.